Muay Thai: Gambling

 According to a Bangkok Post columnist, "...Thai professional boxing is all about gambling and big money.
 Gambling on muay Thai boxing is estimated to worth about 40 billion baht a year....all the talk about the promotion of Thai martial arts is just baloney."
 Rob Cox, the manager of a boxing camp just east of Bangkok claims that "Without the gamblers, the sport would pretty much be dead.
 They're killing it off, but they're also keeping it alive".

 The practice of fixing fights is not unknown.
 Boxers can earn from 60,000 to 150,000 baht for purposefully losing a fight.
 A fighter, later arrested, who threw a fight at Rajadamnern Stadium in December 2019, is an example.
 An infamous alleged case of match-fixing was the bout on 12 October 2014 in Pattaya between top Thai boxer Buakaw Banchamek and his challenger, Enriko Kehl, at the K-1 World Max Final event.

 Conditioning

 Like most full contact fighting sports, muay Thai has a heavy focus on body conditioning.
 This can create a steep learning curve for newcomers to muay Thai but allows for rapid increases in fitness and stamina provided one avoids overtraining.
 Training regimens include many staples of combat sport conditioning such as running, shadowboxing, rope jumping, body weight resistance exercises, medicine ball exercises, abdominal exercises and, in some cases, weight training.
 Thai boxers rely heavily on kicks utilising the shin bone.
 As such, practitioners will repeatedly hit a dense heavy bag with their shins, conditioning it, hardening the bone through a process called cortical remodelling.
-Striking a sand-filled bag will have the same effect.